May 1: Dante Baies

 dante in giverny narrow 695x1024

 Dante opened his talk by telling members a little about himself.
 He majored in French at university and in 2015 went to France as he had obtained a position working in Monet’s garden at Giverny, France.
-The garden is about 80 Km from Paris and is situated at the point when a tributary of the Seine, the Epte joins the major stream.
+The garden is about 80 Km from Paris and is situated near where the Epte river flows into the Seine.

-Dante discussed the evolution of the garden from the very tidy Victorian garden with formal beds surrounded by grassy areas to the more relaxed floral style seen today.
-In 1890 when he was 50 Monet bought the property and the main work began.
-Felix Breuil was hired along with a team of 6 gardeners to help with the work.
-In the first year after he bought the garden Monet sort permission to divert the river Epte to make the very famous water lily garden.
-Over the years this garden was enlarged and the very well known and much photographed bridge built.
-Waterlilies had been hybridized by this time and various varieties were installed.
+Dante discussed the evolution of the garden over the 43 years that Monet lived in Giverny.
+In 1890, when he was 50, Monet bought the property, after having rented it for the previous 7 years, and the main work on the garden began.
+As his finances improved, Monet was able to hire gardeners to assist him.
+At one point he had a total of six gardeners, including head gardener, Felix Breuil.
+In the first year after he bought the garden, Monet sought permission to divert a small tributary of the river Epte to make the very famous water lily garden.
+Over the years, this garden was enlarged and the very well known and much photographed bridge built.
+Thanks to Latour Marliac, colourful and hardy waterlilies had been hybridized by this time and various varieties were installed.
 Monet continued to paint and waterlilies were a favourite subject.

-After Monet’s death in 1926 the garden became abandoned until 1970 Gerald Vanderkemp led a restoration effort with much of the money being donated from the USA.
+After Monet’s death in 1926, his daughter in law, Blanche Hoschedé-Monet, looked after the gardens until she passed away in 1946.
+When Monet’s only surviving son, Michel Monet, who had inherited the property, died in a car accident in 1966, the gardens were bequeathed to the French Academy of Fine Arts.
+In the late 1970’s, Gerald Van der Kemp led a restoration effort with much of the money being donated from the USA.
 Dante then gave members a behind the scenes glimpse of the garden as it is now and discussed some of the elements that go into providing magnificent displays throughout the season.

-Most plants are grown on the premises from seed.
+Most plants are grown on the premises from seeds or cuttings.
 Dante’s talk was followed by questions.
 Members really appreciated his beautiful photographs and interesting presentation.